lupyuen/lupyuen.github.io/src/spi.md

     }
 ```

-TODO

-Validate the Clock Divider: 200 kHz to 4 MHz
+We validate that the Actual SPI Frequency is in the range 200 kHz to 4 MHz...

 ```c
     if (real_flag != 1) {